 I am telling you this because your own self-care is an important part of the solution.
-Not only will self-care help you feel better personally, it will make you a better problem-solver.
+Not only will self-care help you feel better personally, but it will also make you a better problem-solver.
 You will also have the added benefit of showing your child how best to cope with stress.

 The whole experience is likely to result in you feeling overwhelmed with negative emotions.
-These will translate into you feeling fear, anger, resentment, guilt and shame.
-The result -- some people isolate, avoiding family and friends, as well as conversations about what is happening with their child.
-Physical problems often arise including tension headaches, insomnia and stomach upsets.
+These will translate into you feeling fear, anger, resentment, guilt, and shame.
+The result — some people isolate, avoiding family and friends, as well as conversations about what is happening with their child.
+Physical problems often arise including tension headaches, insomnia, and stomach upsets.
 You could gain unwanted pounds by eating sleeves of cookies.
 Or, you find yourself drinking an extra glass of wine.
 And of course, the situation saps emotional and physical energy, often leaving you feeling helpless and hopeless.

 So what is the solution?